oobabooga/text-generation-webui/Pygmalion-chat-model-FAQ.md

 Put an image called `img_me.jpg` or `img_me.png` into the `text-generation-webui` folder.

-#### I have imported my character but I can't see the `example_dialogue`.

-The `example_dialogue` from your JSON character is parsed, added to the chat history, and kept hidden.
-You can check the parsed output in the terminal, where it is always printed whenever you load a character.

-Note that for the example dialogue to be parsed correctly, your name in the web UI (usually `You`) must match the name used in the example dialogue.

 #### Where are the `world_scenario` and `char_persona` fields?

 Those are simply added to the the Context field when you load a character.